pandas-dev/pandas/doc/source/dsintro.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When doing data analysis, as with raw NumPy arrays looping through Series
 value-by-value is usually not necessary.
-Series can be also be passed into most
+Series can also be passed into most
 NumPy methods expecting an ndarray.